thisdot/starter.dev/starters/express-apollo-prisma/README.md

    You can download the [Apollo GraphQL extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) that adds syntax highlighting for GraphQL files and gql templates inside JavaScript files.

-4. Update our automatically generated code by running `graphql-codegen`.
+4. Update our automatically generated code by running `npm run codegen`.
 This will generate a new `src/graphql/schema/index.ts` file.
    ```sh
    npm run codegen
    ```